 - Manuscripts should consist of title, author(s), affiliation(s), FAX number, e-mail address, key words, abstract, introduction, main text, acknowledgements, references, legend, schemes, figures, tables, and the authors' short biography and pictures.
 The main text may be further divided into sections.

 - Native Japanese authors are requested to supply the above-mentioned contents in Japanese.

 - References should be cited in the text using numbers and numbered consecutively in the order of their appearance in the manuscript.
 Journal names are abbreviated according to Chemical Abstracts.
 Please follow the styles shown in the samples listed below.1.
 Totani, K., et al. (2004) Trends Glycosci.
 Glycotechnol.
 16, 383–392.2.
 Sambrook, J., and Russell, D.W.
 (2001) Molecular Cloning: A Laboratory Manual, 3rd Ed., Cold Spring Harbor Laboratory Press, Cold Spring Harbor, NY.3.
 Hardy, R. R., and Shinton, S.A.
-(2004) in B Cell Protocols (Gu, H., and Rajewsky, K., eds.), pp.1–24, Human Press Inc., Totowa, NJ.EndNote output style file is available for TIGG.
+(2004) in B Cell Protocols (Gu, H., and Rajewsky, K., eds.), pp.1–24, Human Press Inc., Totowa, NJ.EndNote output style and Citation Style Language (CSL) files are available for TIGG.

 For references in GLYCOTOPICS, please examine previous TIGG issues and follow their style.

 - Submission of your article via e-mail is recommended.
 The maximum size of your electronic article including illustrations, should be less than 10 MB.
 Files produced by using the most commercial word processing software packages can be viewed by the publisher, either in Windows or Macintosh.
 However, authors are encouraged to send the text in the rich text format (.rtf) along with the original ﬁle (eg., doc/docx).